-Today’s lomi lomi salmon recipe may take some time to make, but it’s actually simple and requires hardly any effort at all.
+Today’s lomi lomi salmon recipe may take some time to make, but it’s actually simple and requires only minimal effort.
+Let’s begin!

 What Is Lomi Lomi Salmon?